Kampfgnom/gbtec-challenge/README.md

 * Tests are not as complete as I'd like
 * CI/CD via GitHub Actions
 * Observability: Logs, metrics, etc. via Spring standard technologies (micrometer etc.)
-* Domain model is not good enough.
+* Domain model is not good enough (by me, I'm not blaming someone else on this).
   * Email-State is not thought through well.
 Why can I transition from DRAFT to SENT for example.
   * What does the system *do*?
 Shouldn't I have email collections like a mail app normally has, which allow different operations
   * Delete isn't available at all, because I thought it would be redundant to state DELETED.
 Maybe rename state to TRASHED and allow deletion additionally.